 TL;DR - Top 3 post-migration use cases for ShareGate Desktop

-Reorganizing and restructuring content (see how to do it in this video tutorial)
+Reorganizing and restructuring your sites structure (see how to do it in this video tutorial)

 Augmenting list and library metadata (see how: Bulk edit content)